 The new ARES structure went into effect January 1, 2019.
 GCARES now has three levels of participation: Levels 1, 2, and 3.
 Membership at Level 2 or above must go through the Federal Emergency Management Association (FEMA).
 This requirement is to ensure that operators are familiar with EMA procedures and organization during a disaster, and can work effectively with local and Federal EMA personnel and first responders.

 All GCARES members start at Level 1 which requires no specific training other than an Amateur Radio License.
 You can participate in public service activities such as parades, races, festivals, and similar events.
-You must register online at ARES Connect (select Create Account) to be a GCARES Member (see below for more information).
-Some agencies and first responders, however, may require Level 2 for operating in their Emergency Operations Center's (EOC's) or with EMA personnel.
+Some agencies and first responders, however, may require Level 2 for operating in their Emergency Operations Center’s (EOC’s) or with EMA personnel.

 Level 2 Membership is granted when confirmation is received that an operator has completed the four basic FEMA National Incident Management System (NIMS) courses (IS-100, 200, 700, and 800).
 To take any of the online courses, go to the FEMA Training site.
 You will need to create a FEMA Student ID before taking the courses.
 You can do that at the FEMA Training site (along the left-hand side).

 We hope that most GCARES members will eventually achieve this level.
 This means that you have completed all of the above courses, and you are competent operating within the Incident Command Structure (ICS).
 It also means that you will be eligible to sign up for the Ohio Responds which provides state liability protection.
 For more information, go to the Ohio Responds page on the Ohio ARES site.